aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/image-saving/_index.md

 ## Step 1: Create a Project Object

-Start by creating a Project object from your Microsoft Project file:
+Load the Microsoft Project file you want to work with:

 ```csharp
 var project = new Project("Project1.mpp");